-“Denial” of ADHD symptoms hurts everyone.
-But we compound our hurt when we wrongly attribute this denial in our ADHD partners to stubbornness or willfulness.
+Denial of Adult ADHD symptoms hurts everyone.
+But we compound our hurt when we wrongly attribute this denial in our loved ones to stubbornness or willfulness.
 Sometimes, that is the case.
 Many times, however, “ADHD denial” springs from ADHD neurobiology itself.

 No one was talking about this “brain-based denial” in 2000-2008.
 Including most ADHD specialists, including couple therapists.
 That’s when I was deeply enmeshed in my own ADHD-challenged marriage and leading support groups to help us all find answers—and hope.
 I determined that my book would be the first.—Gina Pera